Cray-HPE/docs-csm/operations/network/management_network/aruba/motd.md

 # Message-Of-The-Day (MOTD)

 Banners are custom messages displayed to users attempting to connect to the management interfaces.
-MOTD banners are displayed pre-login while exec banners are displayed post-login.
+MOTD banners are displayed pre-login while `exec` banners are displayed post-login.
 Multiple lines of text can be stored using a custom delimiter to mark the end of message.

-## Configuration Commands
+## Configuration commands

 Create a banner: